Our Story

 Tricky Cider is run by Matt Gillett, a life long lover of cider and Somerset.
 Matt grew up in nearby Taunton and after 10 years working as an automotive engineer in Essex, he decided to change direction and move back to his home county.
+His passion for fermenting started in the mid 2000’s with 'Genghis Ales' his home brew label, and small batch cider making using fruit from neighbours’ trees.

 “Sourcing apples from these orchards and helping maintain them is central to our cider making.
 Every drop of Tricky Cider is produced from fruit we pick and press ourselves.
 I’m able to taste the apples before they’re pressed to build a picture of how they can be blended or kept as single varieties.
 Each basket of fruit is sorted by hand to give a cleaner pick.
 This approach means that every cider has a unique story, created from the lifecycle of each orchard through Winter pruning, Spring pollination, Summer grazing and Autumn harvest.